enactjs/docs/pages/docs/tutorials/tutorial-kitten-browser/lists/index.md

 ### Repeater

-`Repeater` requires two props: `childComponent`, indicating the component to be repeated, and `children`, providing the data to pass to each `childComponent`. `childComponent` can be either an SFC, a React.Component, or a string representing a DOM node name. `children` must be an array, but the contents of the array depends upon the component being repeated.
+`Repeater` requires two props: `childComponent`, indicating the component to be repeated, and `children`, providing the data to pass to each `childComponent`. `childComponent` can be either a React.Component or a string representing a DOM node name. `children` must be an array, but the contents of the array depends upon the component being repeated.

 	<Repeater
-		childComponent={/* SFC | React.Component | string */}
+		childComponent={/* React.Component | string */}
 	>
 		{/* Array */}
 	</Repeater>